Azure/fta-architecturalreview/articles/introduction.md

 * Service Specific Aspects
 * Other Observations

-### For the Solution / Service  Specific components - ensure you review the appropriate sections for the scenario or area:
+### For the Solution / Service specific components - ensure you review the appropriate sections for the scenario or area:

 * [Application Modernisation](application-modernization.md)
 * [Backup, Archive & Disaster Recovery](backup-archive-disaster-recovery.md)